rmogicato/Master_Thesis/README.md

 `DATASET_PATH="/local/scratch/datasets/ImageNet/ILSVRC2012"`

+Python 3.10 and PyTorch 1.11 were used for development.

 ### Structure
 The directory `hierarchical_classification` contains all relevant files implemented in this thesis.
 Generally, I would recommend reading the thesis provided for the background information that is done here.